Afghanistan became a Party to the WHO Framework Convention on Tobacco Control on November 11, 2010.

 The law does not grant the authority to regulate the contents of cigarettes.
 The law does not require that manufacturers and importers disclose to government authorities information on the contents and emissions of their products.

-The law prohibits the sale of tobacco products via the internet.
 There are no restrictions on the sale of single cigarette sticks, small packets of cigarettes, or tobacco products via vending machines or based on location.
+It is uncertain whether the law prohibits the sale of tobacco products via the internet.
 The sale of tobacco products is prohibited to persons under the age of 18.

 Roadmap to Tobacco Control Legislation